MorrowL/RichardsSolver/README.rst

 The numbers 1, 2, 3 and 4 correspond to the boundary IDs of the mesh.
 Note the boundary conditions can be spatially and/or temporally dependent.

 solver_parameters are the parameters to solve the system of equations.
-Users can choose 'default' (recommended), 'exact', 'iterative', or provide a dictionary of solver options.
+Users can choose 'default', 'direct', 'iterative', or provide a dictionary of solver options.
+For 2D problems 'default' uses 'direct', while for 3D it uses 'iterativer'.

 time_integrator is a string that specifies how Richards' equation is integrated in time.
-Current options are 'BackwardEuler', 'CrankNicolson', or 'SemiImplicit'.
+Current options are 'BackwardEuler', 'CrankNicolson', or 'ImplicitMidpoint'.

 quad_degree specifies quadrature degree, where 2p + 1 is recommended with p being the polynomial degree of V.